SDA-SE/sda-dropwizard-commons/sda-commons-server-jackson/README.md

 For validation errors, the invalidParams section is filled.
 For other errors, just a title is given.

 + `"field"` defines the invalid field within the JSON structure
-+ `"reason"` gives an hint why the value is not valid.
++ `"reason"` gives a hint why the value is not valid.
 This is the error message of the validation.
 + `"errorCode"` is the validation annotation given in uppercase underscore notation

 The reason might be in different language due to internationalization.